-Under ASC 606, product revenue for direct sales will be accelerated to reflect transfer of control upon delivery while an element of installation will be deferred until performed.
+Under ASC 606, product revenue for direct sales are accelerated to reflect transfer of control upon delivery while an element of installation is deferred until performed.
 Prior to the adoption of ASC 606, the Company deferred revenue until installation had occurred.
 The revenue recognition method for indirect sales and service revenues is unchanged under the new guidance.